-The class coupons of SOFR Classes are based on the SOFR Rate published on the second U.S. Government Securities Business Day before the Accrual Period begins (we refer to such day as an "Adjustment Date" for SOFR Classes).
+The class coupons of SOFR Classes are based on Compounded SOFR or Term SOFR, as applicable, published on the second U.S. Government Business Day before the Accrual Period begins (we refer to such day as an "Adjustment Date" for SOFR Classes).